HyperionCSharp/ExternalBase/README.md

 - [ ] Adding some exploits and updating ESP and bone matrix.

+- [ ] Adding ImGui interface

+- [ ] Adding SDK

+- [ ] Adding Unreal Engine Classes For Better Use Of Functions

 I ALSO BUILT THIS IN JETBRAINS C LION SO IF ANY ISSUES PRELUDE PLEASE LMK BY MAKING A ISSUE.

 **FEEL FREE TO CONTRIBUTE TO THE SOURCE BY MAKING PULL REQUESTS FOR NEW AND OR IMPROVED CODE!**